Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Related Work

-Few studies have developed deep learning methods for urban change detection from high-resolution satellite image time series.
-For example, Papadomanolaki \textit{et al.} \cite{papadomanolaki2019detecting} proposed to incorporate LSTM networks into a U-Net model to leverage optical satellite image time series for change detection.
+Few studies have developed deep learning methods for urban change detection from high-resolution SITS.
+For example, Papadomanolaki \textit{et al.} \cite{papadomanolaki2019detecting} proposed to incorporate LSTM networks into a U-Net model to leverage optical SITS for change detection.
 Their L-UNet outperformed bi-temporal ConvNet-based methods on a bi-temporal dataset enriched with intermediate satellite images \cite{papadomanolaki2019detecting}.
 Others proposed an encoder-decoder LSTM model that is trained to rearrange temporally shuffled time series \cite{saha2020change}.
 The core assumption of this unsupervised method is that the model fails to correctly rearrange shuffled data for changed pixels.
+On the other hand, Meshkini \textit{et al.} \cite{meshkini2024multi} proposed a weakly supervised change detection method that employs 3D convolutional layers to capture spatial-temporal information in SITS.
+Recently, He \textit{et al.} \cite{he2024time} presented a deep learning method for time series land cover change detection.
+However, since their model only uses one-dimensional convolutions along the temporal dimension, it does not consider the spatial dimension, which is a limiting factor for high-resolution data.

+Due to the limited number of change detection methods for SITS, we also expand this review to the semantic segmentation of SITS.
+Several recent semantic segmentation methods for SITS employed the self-attention mechanism for temporal modeling of multi-temporal features \cite{garnot2021panoptic, tarasiou2023vits, cai2024cost}.
+Garnot \textit{et al.} \cite{garnot2021panoptic} employed a lightweight-temporal attention encoder \cite{garnot2020lightweight} for the temporal modeling of multi-temporal feature maps extracted using a shared ConvNet encoder.
+Similarly, Cai \textit{et al.} \cite{cai2024cost} employed an attention bidirectional LSTM module for temporal modeling of ConvNet-based feature maps time series.
+The modules in both studies collapse the temporal dimension, resulting in a single feature map obtained using a ConvNet decoder.
+While Tarasiou \textit{et al.} \cite{tarasiou2023vits} used a vision transformer to learn feature representation from SITS, their model also outputs a single feature map for semantic segmentation.

-Finally, Meshkini \textit{et al.} \cite{meshkini2024multi} recently proposed a weakly supervised change detection method that employs 3D convolutional layers to capture spatial-temporal information in satellite image time series.
-Despite these promising results underlying the value of time series information, multi-temporal urban change detection methods may benefit from layers with better temporal modeling capabilities.
-Furthermore, most of these methods fail to detect urban changes continuously and are limited to the detection of changes between the first and the last image (i.e., multi-temporal change detection in Figure\ref{fig:multitemporal_cd}).
+In summary, existing multi-temporal change detection methods rely on recurrent and 3D convolutional layers for temporal modeling.
+While multi-temporal semantic segmentation methods frequently employ temporal attention-based modules, they collapse the temporal dimension similarly to multi-temporal change detection methods.
+While these methods can be adapted for change detection, collapsing the temporal dimension limits them to the detection of changes between the first and the last image of a SITS (i.e., multi-temporal change detection in Fig. \ref{fig:multitemporal_cd}).